 - Received hemodialysis, or organ or tissue transplants

 There are other risk factors, such as receiving certain medical treatments such as a blood transfusion before 1992.

-Besides being a baby boomer, you can be at even greater risk for Hepatitis C if you:
+Besides being born between 1945 and1965, you can be at even greater risk for Hepatitis C if you:

 "Prior to 2014, treatment for hepatitis C was intense and worked only half the time.
 Now, you can take one pill a day for eight to 12 weeks to get rid of the virus from your blood and eliminate the disease," says Wolf.
 "It’s literally a cure."